Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated Traffic: Results and Discussions

 \section{Results and Discussions}

 In this section, we present the results from our analysis of the behavioral adaptations and differences between HVs and AVs at unsignalized intersections.
-For our analysis, we classify the interactions into three groups:

-\begin{itemize} \item \textit{HV-HV interactions}: These are interactions where both vehicles are human-driven.
+For our analysis, we classify the interactions into three groups: \begin{itemize} \item \textit{HV-HV interactions}: These are interactions where both vehicles are human-driven.
 We analyze these as the baseline to understand typical human driving behaviors at unsignalized intersections.
 This comparison provides a reference point for evaluating how the introduction of AVs may alter driver behavior and intersection dynamics. \item \textit{AV-HV interactions}: In these interactions, the first vehicle is autonomous, while the second is human-driven.
 This configuration is critical for examining how AVs may influence the behavior of human drivers who follow them. \item \textit{HV-AV interactions}: Here, the first vehicle is human-driven, and the second is autonomous.
 These interactions allow us to observe how AVs behave when following human drivers.
-This setup is especially important for understanding how AVs handle situations where they must yield or adjust to the uncertain behaviors of human drivers, providing insights into the adaptability of AV algorithms in mixed traffic. \end{itemize}

-This classification allows us to systematically explore how AVs and human drivers interact in mixed traffic at unsignalized intersections.
+This setup is especially important for understanding how AVs handle situations where they must yield or adjust to the uncertain behaviors of human drivers, providing insights into the adaptability of AV algorithms in mixed-autonomy traffic. \end{itemize} This classification allows us to systematically explore how AVs and human drivers interact in mixed-autonomy traffic at unsignalized intersections.
 By isolating these scenarios, we can assess the impact of AVs on driving behaviors, traffic flow, and safety.